 Our disputes product originated with the idea that Primer could create a single version of dispute events across all payment processors.

 To do this, we developed a unified dispute lifecycle.
-This lifecycle distills the various dispute events into one view, so you no longer need working knowledge of each payment processor's jargon or idiosyncrasies.
+This lifecycle distills the various dispute events into one view, so you no longer need a working knowledge of each payment processor's jargon or idiosyncrasies.

-Merchants can easily access their unified dispute data in two ways:
+Merchants can easily access their unified dispute data in two ways.

 Use the disputes app in Primer Workflows

 Primer Workflows connect apps in a simple UI without using a single line of code.